UDST/urbansim/docs/sim/index.rst

 The framework offers some conveniences for streamlining the simulation process:

-* Dependency injection
+* Argument matching

-  * When you register a function, UrbanSim inspects the argument list.
-Then, when the function needs to be evaluated, UrbanSim matches those argument names to registered variables, such as tables, columns, or injectables, and calls the function with those arguments (in turn calling any other functions as necessary and injecting other arguments).
+  * When a registered function needs to be evaluated, UrbanSim inspects the function's argument names and keyword argument values.
+UrbanSim matches those arguments to registered variables, such as tables, columns, or injectables, and calls the function with those arguments (in turn calling any other functions as necessary and injecting other arguments).

 * Functions as data